bearsunday/bearsunday.github.io/manuals/1.0/en/hypermedia-api.md

 }
 ```

-In `_links`, specify a special token that defines the document` curies`.
-In `curies`, specify` href` which indicates the document URI of the resource and its name with `name`.
+In `_links`, specify a special token that defines the document `curies`.
+In `curies`, specify` href` which indicates the document URI of the resource and its name with a `name`.

-In this example you will find that you can access the `http://apidoc.example.com/rels/?rel=todo` URL to get documentation on the` todo` resource.
+In this example, you will find that you can access the `http://apidoc.example.com/rels/?rel=todo` URL to get documentation on the` todo` resource.

 ## API document service

 The API server can also be an API document server.
-It solves problems such as the time required to create API document, deviation from actual API, verification, maintenance.
+It solves problems such as the time required to create the API document, deviation from actual API, verification, maintenance.

-In order to service it install `bear/api-doc` and install it by inheriting the `BEAR\ApiDoc\ApiDoc` page class.
+In order for it to be on service, install `bear/api-doc` and install it by inheriting the `BEAR\ApiDoc\ApiDoc` page class

 ```
 composer require bear/api-doc